SovereignCloudStack/website/_i18n/en/_posts/blog/2023-02-24-airgapped-scs.md

     is still under heavy development; it offers only OpenShift deployments or an all in one container or a bare metal installation.
 They will not provide (even with contribution from our side) helm charts.
 Additionally, the handling of pulp itself is quite aweful in general.
 KISS is the way we want it!
 Enter [_wormhole_](github.com/osism/python-ansible-wormhole) - the mirror software for the ansible-galaxy.
 It might not be pretty, but it does the job.
-However it did required reverse-engineering and even debugging the galaxy api.
+However it did require reverse-engineering and even debugging the galaxy api.
 By the way: this might be the reason, why ansible itself want's to migrate to pulp.
 The current implementation of the galaxy is scary.